teachingaway/teachingaway.github.io/index.md

 <h1 class="entry-title">Lawyers for Technology and Design Innovators</h1>

-<p class='big-text'>Experienced lawyers serving leading technology clients, from venture-backed startups to national brands.</p>
+<p class='big-text'>Experienced IP and Business lawyers serving leading technology clients, from venture-backed startups to national brands.</p>

 Adler Vermillion is a law firm steeped in digital technology.
 We provide a combination of intellectual property and commercial expertise rarely found in a small law firm.
 We raise capital, structure deals, secure patents and register trademarks.

-We provide modern legal services to [innovative clients](/clients).
+We provide modern legal services to [dynamic clients](/clients).

 <figure class="third">
 	<a href='http://www.simple.com'><img src="/images/clients/simple-logo.png"></a>